PolygenceJustinZ/BSE_Template_Portfolio/index.md

 The breadboard layout of my Arduino Starter shows how most of the components are linked to the Arduino UNO signal ports.

 ![Headstone Image](assets/css/arduinoStarter.png)
+*This diagram was created by me via Tinkercad*

 The code is shown below.
 Without the code, the Arduino UNO would not know what to do with the cables plugged into its port.
 ```c++